-4.4 Robustness
+4.3 Robustness

 As mentioned in Section 3.2, the key identification assumption for the difference-in-differences model in 2 is that there are no confounding trends in outcomes by birth cohort.
-In a standard differencein-differences model, this assumption could usually be validated by looking at the evolution of pretrends.
+In a standard difference-in-differences model, this assumption could usually be validated by looking at the evolution of pretrends.
 In my specific case, it is not possible to look at pre-trends when considering UI take-up as an outcome since mothers are, by construction, employed before birth.
 I, therefore, take advantage of a different set of overidentifying restrictions.
-I perform placebo tests estimating equation 2 comparing mothers who ended their maternity leave in 2010 ($T_i = 1$) to mothers who ended their maternity leave in 2009 ($T_i = 0$), mothers who ended their maternity leave in 2011 ($T_i = 1$) to mothers who ended their maternity leave in 2010 ($T_i = 0$), and so on.
-Results are reported in Figure A9 and support the identifying assumption by showing no significant trend in UI take-up across birth cohorts.
+I perform placebo tests estimating equation 2 comparing mothers who ended their maternity leave in 2010 $(T_i = 1)$ to mothers who ended their maternity leave in 2011 $(T_i = 1)$ to mothers who ended their maternity leave in 2011 $(T_i = 1)$ to mothers who ended their maternity leave in 2011 $(T_i = 1)$ to mothers and support the identifying assumption by showing no significant trend in UI take-up across birth cohorts.

 Another potential concern is that the increase in resignations and separations is driven by factors other than the increase in generosity of unemployment insurance (differences in macroeconomic conditions, differences in unemployment rates, or differences in firms' behaviors).
-If this is the case, we would expect to see differences in separations that are not impacted by workers' decisions (layoffs, firm closures, separations for just cause16).
+If this is the case, we would expect to see differences in separations that are not impacted by workers' decisions (layoffs, firm closures, separations for just cause17).
 Figure A12 shows that this is not the case and provides suggestive evidence that the increase in UI take-up is driven by women's choices.